Nigel2392/go-telepath/README.md

 An adapter is an object used to serialize and deserialize go values to javascript.

+We will also define an adapter for pure interface types.

+These types are checked in the following order:

+1. Check for the type in the registry itself.
+It will not check for interfaces.

+2. Check for the type in the interfaces registry.

+3. Check for the type in the defaults registry.

 ```go
 var AlbumAdapter = &telepath.ObjectAdapter[*Album]{
 	JSConstructor: "js.funcs.Album",